karbalayghareh/GraphReg/README.md

 ## Data preparation

-### 1D data (epigenomic)
+### 1D data (epigenomic and CAGE)
 We need a coverage file `bigwig` for each epigenomic track.
 We have used some useful functions from [Basenji](https://github.com/calico/basenji) for reading and writing the `bigwig` files, which can be found in [utils](https://github.com/karbalayghareh/GraphReg/tree/master/utils).

  We can use two different approaches to generate `bigwig` files from alignment `BAM` files:

 - [`bam_cov.py`](https://github.com/karbalayghareh/GraphReg/blob/master/utils/bam_cov.py) from Basenji.
-This works best when we want to work with each cell types individually.
+This works best when we want to work with each cell type individually.
 The coverage tracks from different cell types are not normalized by this method.
 In **Epi-GraphReg** if we are interested in cross-cell-type generalization, the coverage tracks should be normalized by other techniques such as DESeq, otherwise there would be batch effect between cell types due to sequencing depths, which would hurt the generalization performance.

 - [`bamCoverage`](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) from [deepTools](https://deeptools.readthedocs.io/en/develop/index.html).
 This is more suitable for cross-cell-type analyses, as they offer some normalization methods for `bigwig` files.
+In particular, we use 1x normalization or reads per genome coverage (RPGC), which normalizes the coverage in each bin by sequencing depth.
+We run `bamCoverage` with bin size 100 for epigenomic tracks and 5000 for CAGE-seq.

+After generating the `bigwig` files, we use [data_read.py](https://github.com/karbalayghareh/GraphReg/blob/master/utils/data_read.py) to read the `bigwig` files and save the coverage signals in `hdf5` format.
+We use `pool_width=100` for epigenomic tracks and `pool_width=5000` for CAGE.